Community Data System Capabilities Overview

 3.5 User Profile Management

 EOSDIS includes a component named Earthdata Login to help track data usage by users, enabling both accurate metrics on data usage and the ability to send critical data update messages.
-Earthdata Login includes a User Registration site and protocols that allow both DAAC-developed and ESDIS-developed services to look up the userid for anyone accessing data.
+Earthdata Login includes a User Registration site and protocols that allow both DAAC-developed and Earth Science Data and Information System (ESDIS)-developed services to look up the User ID for anyone accessing data.
 In general, the intent is to require registration for data access, but to leave it optional for search and browse functions.
 Users who register for an Earthdata Login account may potentially use the same account for all EOSDIS web services.
-Information on how to integrate applications with Earthdata Login is available on the Earthdata Developer Portal here.
-To create a new user profile in Earthdata Login, go here.
+Information on how to integrate applications with Earthdata Login is available on the Earthdata Developer Portal.

 3.6 Data Services

 OPeNDAP is the developer of client/server software, of the same name, that enables scientists to share data more easily over the internet.
-The OPeNDAP group is also the original developer of the Data Access Protocol (DAP) (DAP) that the software uses.
-Many other groups have adopted DAP and provide compatible clients, servers, and SDKs.
+The OPeNDAP group is also the original developer of the Data Access Protocol (DAP) that the software uses.
+Many other groups have adopted DAP and provide compatible clients, servers, and software development kits.
 OPeNDAP’s DAP is also a NASA community standard.
-An OPeNDAP User Guide and examples of using OPeNDAP with NASA data are available on the Earthdata Developer Portal here.
+An OPeNDAP User Guide and examples of using OPeNDAP with NASA data are available on the Earthdata Developer Portal.